-It is your interest and obligation as a depositor to report any change in your data, especially a change in your residential address, to your bank.
+Please always report any change in your data, especially a change in your residential address, to your bank.
 If you fail to report changes, you still remain entitled to compensation; however, you may receive your money later due to more difficult data processing and verification.

-18. WHERE CAN I GET INFORMATION IN CASE I AM ELIGIBLE FOR COMPENSATION?
+18. WHERE CAN I GET INFORMATION IN CASE I AM ELIGI-BLE FOR COMPEN-SATION?